rune/rune/docs/src/pages/faq.md

 Yes, you're always free to remove your game whenever you'd like.
 It's your game.

-### How do I convert my Rune game project to the Dusk SDK? {#how-to-convert-to-dusk}
+### How do I update my game to use the Dusk SDK instead of the Rune SDK? {#how-to-convert-to-dusk}

-Rune was the name previously used for the SDK and service.
-Your current projects should be updated to use the newer renamed versions of the Games SDK, tools and configuration files.

-To make the transition as easy as possible, you can follow [this guide](/docs/move-to-dusk) which will help you automatically convert your projects.
+You can follow [this guide](/docs/move-to-dusk), which has a tool that automatically converts your game to use the Dusk SDK.
 <br />
 <br />